You are here

 Comment

 See also Gordon v.
-Cnty. of Orange, 888 F.3d 1118, 1124-25 (9th Cir.
-2018) (“we hold that claims for violations of the right to adequate medical care ‘brought by pretrial detainees against individual defendants under the Fourteenth Amendment’ must be evaluated under an objective deliberate indifference standard”) (extending Castro); Sandoval v.
-Cnty. of San Diego, 985 F.3d 657 (9th Cir.
-2021) (applying Gordon to nurses’ alleged failure to provide proper care to pretrial detainee); Gordon v.
-Cnty. of Orange, 6 F.4th 961 (9th Cir.
-2021) (reiterating objective standard).
-The Ninth Circuit has now held “pre-trial detainees do have a right to direct-view safety checks sufficient to determine whether their presentation indicates the need for medical treatment.”
-Gordon, 6 F.4th at 973.
+County of Orange, 888 F.3d 1118, 1124-25 (9th Cir.
+2018) (“[W]e hold that claims for violations of the right to adequate medical care ‘brought by pretrial detainees against individual defendants under the Fourteenth Amendment’ must be evaluated under an objective deliberate indifference standard”) (extending Castro); Sandoval v.
+County of San Diego, 985 F.3d 657, 662 (9th Cir.
+2021) (applying Gordon to nurses’ alleged failure to provide proper care to pretrial detainee).
+The Ninth Circuit held “pre-trial detainees do have a right to direct-view safety checks sufficient to determine whether their presentation indicates the need for medical treatment.”
+Gordon v.
+County of Orange, 6 F.4th 961, 973 (9th Cir.
+2021).
 While there is “no § 1983 liability for simply acting contrary to prison policy,” the standardized medical procedures of a prison can “help to underscore” that prison officials “had access to facts from which a reasonable person would infer” that a particular patient “was at serious medical risk.”
 Russell v.
 Lumitap, 31 F.4th 729, 742 (9th Cir.
 2022).

 In Alexander v.
 Nguyen, 78 F.4th 1140, 1144 (9th Cir.
 2023), the Ninth Circuit noted that “the law governing pretrial detainees’ claims of inadequate medical care and other dangerous conditions of confinement is still developing in the wake of the Supreme Court’s decision in Kingsley v.
-Hendrickson, 576 U.S. 389 (2015).”
+Hendrickson, 576 U.S. 389 (2015)[.]”
 The court added that under the third element discussed in the 2018 decision in Gordon, “[t]he plaintiff must ‘prove more than negligence but less than subjective intent—something akin to reckless disregard.’”
-Alexander, 78 F.4th at 1145 (quoting Gordon, 888 F.3d at 1125).
+Alexander, 78 F.4th at 1145 (stating that “mere lack of due care by a state official is not enough to show a constitutional violation” under the Fourteenth Amendment) (quoting Gordon, 888 F.3d at 1125).